simonesilvestroni/m2m-website/_posts/2021-08-21-non-sai-chi-sono.md

 <small>&copy; 2020 Music and lyrics by Gianluca Lo Presti.</small>

 <small>&copy; 2021 Remix produced and arranged by Emilio Albertoni and Minutes to Midnight.
-The copyright of the sound recording (master) owned by Simone Silvestroni and Emilio Albertoni.
+The copyright of the sound recording (master) owned by Simone Silvestroni.
 Minutes to Midnight is the exclusive trademark of Simone Silvestroni.
 All trademarks and logos are protected.</small>

 Released: 28 June 2021.